coffeegist/coffeegist.github.io/_posts/2018-06-07-resilient-red-team-https-redirection-using-nginx.md

 ```

 The main line to pay attention to is the `try_files` line, which tells nginx to try to serve files in that order.
 If the uri does not exist, then the request is handled by the `@c2` block.
 This block passes the traffic back to our c2 server, and is completely transparent to the client.

+A more detailed setup script is located on [GitHub](https://github.com/audrummer15/now-you-see-me).

 #### Updating SSL Certs